Ways to Boost Heart Health

 Be sure to count one serving as 1 cup raw vegetables, ½ cup cooked or a medium-sized fruit.
 Aiming to have two servings (or a double handful) of vegetables at meals or filling half your plate with veggies can help you hit this daily target.
 Also, keep in mind that antioxidant-rich foods contain a matrix of vitamins, nutrients and phytochemicals like flavonoids, which don’t often come in supplements.
 So go food first!
 Speak to a dietitian if wondering about vitamin supplements.

-Here are specific actions to help reduce your risk of heart disease:
+Here are specific actions to boost heart health and help reduce your risk of heart disease:

 Looking to switch up your breakfast?
 Try this delicious Strawberry Banana Smoothie Bowl!